Skip to article frontmatterSkip to article content

 Vertex

-Vertex is ASF’s web-based method to search for NISAR data products.
-Because search parameters for SAR differ from other types of Earth observation data, it can be helpful to use a platform that is tailored specifically for SAR data.
-This is useful for those who are less familiar with SAR data products and may need more guidance to find the appropriate data products for their use case.
+Vertex is ASF’s web-based data search interface.
+It is optimized for searching NASA’s SAR holdings, including NISAR.
+Because search parameters for SAR differ from other types of Earth observation data, it can be helpful to use a search platform tailored specifically for SAR data.

 Using Vertex to Access NISAR Data